vacuumlabs/cryptofund-utilities/README.md

 python owners_report.py
 ```

-To get information about how wealthy are individual investors:
+To get information about how wealthy individual investors are:
 ```
 Owner      ABCT [pc]    ABCT [€]
 -------  -----------  ----------